wamwangi-mathenge/meta-front-end-creating-arrays-and-objects/README.md

 2. Add 5 of your favorite car brands as strings using the push() method.

-3. Remove the fifth piece of clothing from the array using the pop() method.
+3. Remove the fifth car brand from the array using the pop() method.

 4. Add a new car brand using the push() method.